JordanKoeller/MirageOld/README.md

 observation (1).
 In order to understand these systems, however, we must build a computational model.

-To model gravitationally lensed quasars, we ray-trace 10^8 to 10^9 different paths light can take, travelling from the quasar to the observer.
+To model gravitationally lensed quasars, we ray-trace ~10^8 different paths light can take, travelling from the quasar to the observer.
 Due to the large number of rays traced, this computation is CPU-intensive as well as memory-intensive.
 Hence Spark is used to break the calculation up across a cluster of machines.
-The final data that we want to produce are magnification maps.
+The final data that we want to produce are magnification maps (Figure 1).
 To calculate these maps, we query the data for the number of data points within a given radius of each pixel.
 Hence, spatial data structures are crucial to make this operation fast.

+### Figure 1: Sample Magnification Map
+![alt text][MagMap]

 ## Analysis & Implimentation